R74nCom/LifeSearch-Dataset/README.md

 # LifeSearch-Dataset
-Dataset of biological animal tags
+Dataset of biological animal tags.

+This dataset was made pre-R74n.